 This avenue of flowering plums were very much a part of Trevallyn's landscape: cultural landscape; heritage landscape.
 Some individual trees survive in some streets and they were/are great markers of the changing seasons.

 This particular avenue was spectacular but not spectacular enough to save themselves.
-Someone at the Council "deemed" that they were at the end of their life ... and sure thing they were
+Someone at the Council "deemed" that they were at the end of their life ... and sure thing they were.

-A Council officer came along with a chainsaw and "dropped'em" and they died – bureaucratically speaking they’d reached the end of their life so to speak.
+A Council officer came along with a chainsaw and "dropped'em" and they died –

 It turns out that there was a need to replace a pipe and they were in the way.
 There was a street meeting and Council agreed to replace the avenue "with natives" but it turned out to be different as someone again "deemed" that there should be flowering cherries.